IEEE-NITK/CodePal/README.md

 - Go to extensions and select codepal, there choose the compiler you want from the drag down list.

 ### 6. Add test cases
-- Click on the ‘Add Test cases’ button on the top right side of the cpp file to add manual test cases for the problem.
+- Click on the ‘Add Test cases’ button on the top right side of the solution file to add manual test cases for the problem.

 ### 7. Run test cases
-- Click on the ‘Run Test cases’ button on the top right side of the cpp file to run the code for all sample and manual test cases.
+- Click on the ‘Run Test cases’ button on the top right side of the solution file to run the code for all sample and manual test cases.

 ### 8. Viewing problems
-- Click on the ‘View problem statement’ button on the top right side of the cpp file to open the problem statement in your default browser
+- Click on the ‘View problem statement’ button on the top right side of the solution file to open the problem statement in your default browser.

 ### 9. Submitting problems
-- Click on the ‘Submit problem statement’ button on the top right side of the cpp file to submit the problem in your default browser
+- Click on the ‘Submit problem statement’ button on the top right side of the solution file to submit the problem in your default browser.

 # Contributing